Vaginal Breech

 Breechbirth.net

-Website with great breech resources from providers on the other side of the world.
-You may be interested to check out the Infosheet on Deciding whether to Birth Breech.
+Great breech resources from providers on the other side of the world.
+Check out the Infosheet on Deciding whether to Birth Breech.

 The Breech Birth Handbook by Laurie A. Boucke

-A comprehensive resource on breech birth, written by an experienced midwife.
-This book offers evidence-based information and practical advice for families considering breech birth at home or in other settings.
+A comprehensive resource written by an experienced midwife.
+Evidence-based information and practical advice for families considering breech birth.

 Spinning Babies